aminnairi/arachnide/README.md

 As you probably guessed, there is not so much inspiration about the way Vue.js works that has inspired Arachnide, although I try to follow this moto of trying to make something as simple as possible to use, without sacrificing on developer experience and simplicity of writing the internal source-code.

+You can learn more about Vue.js at their [official website](https://vuejs.org/).

 ### Others that I probably forget

-In my carreer and experience, I've tackled with so many frameworks such as Solid.js, Svelte, Angular, and I am curious by nature, I love exploring new ideas, new paradigms, new ideas in order to forge my own.
+In my carreer and experience, I've tackled with so many frameworks such as [Solid.js](https://www.solidjs.com/), [Svelte](https://svelte.dev/), [Angular](https://angular.io/), and I am curious by nature, I love exploring new ideas, new paradigms, new ideas in order to forge my own.

 This also leads me to tell you about the JavaScript framework war, a war that does not really exist really simply because there is no competition between frameworks, they all have they quirks, their killer features and there are so many framework simply because there isn't one way to think through a problem.